tiny-engines-code/tiny-engines-docs/sendgrid-service/testing/acceptance-testing.md

 ---
 ##### Springboot implementation

-To support Junit5 and Cucumber as of the date of this walk-through we separate out the typical annotations into separate classes
+To support Junit5 and Cucumber as of the date of this walk-through we need to separate out the typical annotations into separate classes

 * [x] create a runner class (RunCucumber) annotated with the @Cucumber annotation
 * [x] create a spring configuration class (CucumberSpringConfiguration)